PedroMTQ/PedroMTQ/README.md

 ### Hi there 👋

 I'm Pedro Queirós, and this is my GitHub profile.
-I'm a PhD student in the University of Luxembourg mostly on the development of bioinformatics tools.
+I'm a PhD student in the University of Luxembourg mostly working on the development of bioinformatics tools.

 I've worked/currently working on a few tools and smaller repos: